Potomac/cryptimage/README.md

 - videocrypt (used by Sky TV and by several other broadcasters on astra satellites)

+- MAC-Eurocrypt

-This software allows to encrypt a video file (image and sound) , and allows also a decryption of an encrypted file, by meeting the standard discret11, nagravision syster and videocrypt.
+This software allows to encrypt a video file (image and sound) , and allows also a decryption of an encrypted file, by meeting the standard discret11, nagravision syster, videocrypt and MAC-Eurocrypt.
-Besides the ability to reproduce in a digital way these three encryption systems, its second use is to allow the re-use of hardware descramblers by injecting to them an encrypted video file produced by cryptimage.
+Besides the ability to reproduce in a digital way these encryption systems, its second use is to allow the re-use of hardware descramblers by injecting to them an encrypted video file produced by cryptimage.

 Official web site :
 http://cryptimage.vot.pl